GaloisInc/salty/README.md

 You will need to build and install the [slugs `GR(1)` synthesis tool][slugs].
 Once installed, you can tell salty where to find the slugs executable by passing the `-s` or `--slugs` flag.
-There is no installation target in the slugs Makefile, however the `slugs` executable has no runtime dependencies, and can just be copied into your `$PATH`.
+There is no installation target in the slugs Makefile.
+However, the `slugs` executable has no runtime dependencies, so "installing" it by adding the executable's directory to your `$PATH` is sufficient for building `salty`.

 #### Z3
 Salty will do some additional sanity checking of specifications before sending them to slugs.
-On linux, z3 is likely available in your package manager, and on OSX it's available through [homebrew][homebrew]
+On linux, z3 is likely available in your package manager (e.g.
+`apt`) , and on OSX it's available through [homebrew][homebrew].

 ### Building
-Once `stack` and `slugs` are installed, salty can be built:
+Once `stack`, `z3`, and `slugs` are installed, salty can be built:

 ```shell
 $ stack build